pchain-org/pchain/README.md

 ```
 $ pchain version
-//0.9.0-test2.4
+//1.0.2
 ```

 ### Full Node On The Pchain Main Network

-Pchain Main network will come soon.

-### Full Node On the Pchain Test Network

 ```
-$ pchain --testnet
+$ pchain
 ```

-You can set your own data directory by '--datadir yourOwnDirectory'

-If you want to open RPC,just add the options '--rpc' and '--rpcapi "db,eth,net,web3,admin,tdm,miner,personal,chain,txpool" '.
+You can set your own data directory by '--datadir yourOwnDirectory' If you want to open RPC,just add the options '--rpc' and '--rpcapi "db,eth,net,web3,admin,tdm,miner,personal,chain,txpool" '.
 More details,please read [How To Interact With Pchain](https://github.com/pchain-org/pchain#how-to-interact-with-pchainrpc-or-ipc-console)

-you can add '&' at the end of command above,Pchain client will run in the background
+you can use 'nohup' and add '&' at the end of command above,Pchain client will run in the background

 ```
-$ pchain --testnet  &
+$ nohup pchain &
 ```

 | Platform | Default Datadir Directory |